xpqx/xpqx/README.md

 ### Hi there 👋

-:) Update coming soon.
+:smile: Update coming soon.
 Perhaps some interview and job searching updates given the current climate?

 <!--
 **xpqx/xpqx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.